Campuses and locations

 A world-class medical program, delivered locally.

-Launch your medical career in a world-class medical program.
+Launch your medical career in a world-class medical degree program.
 This program has been designed to ensure it is and remains relevant to a rapidly changing health care environment.
-You will graduate with the medical expertise and skills to help maintain and promote individual and community health in Australia and around the world.
+You will graduate having learned the medical expertise and skills to help maintain and promote individual and community health in Australia and around the world.

 Up to 17 positions are allocated within this program each year for Aboriginal and Torres Strait Islander people applying for entry via the Miroma Bunbilla program.
 UON is a leader in providing excellent support to medical students from Aboriginal and Torres Strait Islander communities and has graduated almost half of Australia’s Aboriginal and Torres Strait Islander doctors.